fenago/chatbots-development/md/Lab_6.md

 than drag-and-drop tools, and it saves time and effort compared to building the bot from scratch.

-In this chapter, we learned how to built a bot with the Bot Builder SDK and deploy it on the Skype channel.
-In the next chapter, we will move on to more advanced bots that are drastically different from those that we have explored so far---the Twitter bot!
+In this lab, we learned how to built a bot with the Bot Builder SDK and deploy it on the Skype channel.
+In the next lab, we will move on to more advanced bots that are drastically different from those that we have explored so far---the Twitter bot!